mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 (wheeled) check (1D minutes, DEX).
 Longer races might use END instead of DEX.
 Avoiding an Unexpected Obstacle on the Road: Average
 (8+) Drive (wheeled) check (1D seconds, DEX).

 Electronics This skill is used to operate electronic devices such as computers and ship-board systems.
 Higher levels represent the ability to repair and create electronic devices and systems.
-There are several specialities.
+There are several specialties.

-Specialities
+Specialties

 - Comms: The use of modern telecommunications; opening communications channels, querying computer networks, jamming signals and so on, as well as the proper protocols for communicating with starports and other spacecraft.
 Requesting Landing Privileges at a Starport: Routine (6+) Electronic (comms) check (1D minutes, EDU).